kmbrlygl/thisisdesco/index.md

 We want to create an environment that fosters learning and discussion around design and its related topics.
 Our community is a safe and inclusive space, online and in person, where people of all skill levels can collaborate, exchange ideas, learn, receive feedback, maintain accountability, and network.

-Our collective encourages the intersection technology and interdisciplinary studies.
+Our collective encourages the intersection of technology and interdisciplinary studies.
 We approach design from a standpoint of modernity and practicality, and hope to work together to improve the overall quality of the craft.
 </div>
 </div>